Share this:

 Rita Williams-Garcia

-This inspiring book tells the story of three sisters who travel to Oakland, California, in 1968 to meet the mother who abandoned them.
+The inspiring book tells the story of three sisters who travel to Oakland, California, in 1968 to meet the mother who abandoned the three sisters.

 Related Article: Learn the Value of Our History at These African American Museums

 Eric R. Jackson holds a doctorate from the University of Cincinnati.
-He is a professor of history and black studies in the Department of History and Geography at Northern Kentucky University, where he teaches courses in American and African American history/studies, race relations, and peace studies.
+Dr. Jackson is a professor of history and Black studies in the Department of History and Geography at Northern Kentucky University.
+Eric R. Jackson also teaches American and African American history/studies courses, race relations, and peace studies.

 [email protected]